 Old Road, Bradford

-A modest example of a village church, designed in traditional style by Charles Simpson, and with a little altered interior with intact sanctuary fittings.
+A modest example of a village church, designed in traditional style by Charles Simpson, and with a little-altered interior.

 Internally, the church has been little altered with the sanctuary and nave fittings apparently all original.
 The walls are plain plastered with a painted boarded barrel- vaulted ceiling to the nave.
 The small sanctuary has a simply moulded pointed arch, with carpeted steps.
 The nave floor is oak parquet below the pews, with red quarry tiles to circulation areas.
 The plain pews are pine.
 The font at the west end is a circular bowl on a column, said to be from a North Yorkshire Anglican church.
 The oak sanctuary fittings include dado panelling and a Gothic-style communion rail, with a richly carved oak reredos and altar in Gothic-style, the latter inscribed Ferdinand Stuflesser, Italy.
 Side altars, also in oak, to St Joseph and Our Lady.